-In modern diet, many items are taking a toll on health.
-To name a few...
+In the modern diet, many items are taking a toll on health.
+To name a few…

-Refined grains: Some studies similar to the one done by Dr. Barnard has proven that refined grain leads to rapid spikes in blood sugar, insulin resistance, and weight gain.
-You should avoid having refined grains as the first meal of your day.
+Refined grains: Some studies similar to the one by Dr. Barnard have proven that refined grain leads to rapid spikes in blood sugar, insulin resistance, and weight gain.
+It would be best if you avoided having refined grains as the first meal of your day.

-Refined Oils: Refined oils are considered high in inflammatory Omega-6 fatty acids, these oils increase inflammation and oxidative damage.
-For a healthy body decrease inflammation and reduce oxidative damage by avoiding refined oils.
+Refined Oils: Refined oils are considered high in inflammatory Omega-6 fatty acids; these oils increase inflammation and oxidative damage.
+A healthy body decreases inflammation and reduces oxidative damage by avoiding refined oils.

-Trans Fats: The last but not the least on the list is trans fat.
-Trans fat is extremely harmful, man-made fats found in processed foods and linked to many serious diseases, especially heart disease.
+Trans Fats: The last but not least on the list is trans fat.
+Trans fat is extremely harmful; artificial fats are found in processed foods and are linked to many serious diseases, especially heart disease.
 Trans fat also contributes to diabetes.
 By eliminating processed food and trans fat in your body, you will achieve better insulin sensitivity.

-Low-fat plant based diet; also known as Vegan Diet has a profound impact on metabolic condition like Diabetes.
-Clinical researchers like Barnard, associate professor of medicine at the George Washington University School of Medicine and Health Sciences and Dr. Joel Fuhrman, Director of Research at the Nutritional Research Foundation, have studied vegan diet for decades.
-And based on the studies they've conducted over the past few decades, there is conclusive proof that a vegan diet is three times more effective in controlling our blood sugar than other diets usually recommended for people with diabetes by doctors.
+A low-fat plant-based diet, also known as Vegan Diet, profoundly impacts metabolic conditions like Diabetes.
+Clinical researchers like Barnard, associate professor of medicine at the George Washington University School of Medicine and Health Sciences, and Dr. Joel Fuhrman, Director of Research at the Nutritional Research Foundation, have studied vegan diet for decades.
+And based on the studies they’ve conducted over the past few decades, there is conclusive proof that a vegan diet is three times more effective in controlling our blood sugar than other diets usually recommended for people with diabetes by doctors.

-For those who are new to the vegan diet, it is a vegetarian diet that excludes animal products like meat, eggs, dairy and other animal derived ingredients.
-To understand why a vegan diet is so important in reversing diabetes we first need to understand the cause of diabetes and what affect animal products have on our body.
+For those new to the vegan diet, it is a vegetarian diet that excludes animal products like meat, eggs, dairy, and other animal-derived ingredients.
+To understand why a vegan diet is so crucial in reversing diabetes, we first need to understand the cause of diabetes and what effect animal products have on our bodies.

-We all know diabetes is a type of a malfunction when our body is not able to use the sugar that is being formed as a result of digestion.
+We all know diabetes is a type of malfunction when our body cannot use the sugar formed due to digestion.
 Our blood sugar levels are dependent on the production of the hormone insulin from the pancreas.
 People who have type 2 diabetes are insulin resistant.
 Insulin helps in transporting glucose.
 The hormone binds to a receptor on the cell wall, opening a passage that allows glucose to enter the cell.
-The cell then metabolizes this glucose to use it as fuel to perform the various tasks assigned to it.
+The cell then metabolizes this glucose to use it as fuel to perform its various tasks.